Low Commission Realtors: What They Really Charge

 Alternatives to low commission realtors

-Not sure whether a low commission realtor is the right choice for you?
+Are you unsure whether a low-commission realtor is the right choice for you?
 Here are some other options.

 1. Consider flat fee MLS companies.